Joseph Beaumont: Life

-In 1644 he was one of the royalist fellows ejected from Cambridge, and he retired to Hadleigh, where he sat down to write his epic poem of Psyche.
+In 1644, Beaumont was one of the royalist fellows ejected from Cambridge, and he retired to Hadleigh, where he sat down to write his epic poem of Psyche.
 Beaumont fared particularly well during the Commonwealth.
 From 1643 he held the rectory of Kelshall in Hertfordshire, as non-resident, and in 1646 he added to this, or exchanged it for, the living of Elm-cum-Emneth in Cambridgeshire.
 He was appointed in the same year to a canonry of Ely.

-In 1650 he became domestic chaplain to Matthew Wren, bishop of Ely, and held various other sinecures.
-The wealthy ward of the bishop, a Mistress Brownrigg, Elizabeth (baptised 13 January 1623 at Sproughton), the bishop’s step-daughter, fell in love with him, and they were married from Ely House in 1650.
-Beaumont and his wife resided for the next ten years at Tatingston Place, in Suffolk.
-During this period he wrote most of his minor poems.
+In 1650, Beaumont became domestic chaplain to Matthew Wren, bishop of Ely, and held various other sinecures.
+He married Elizabeth Browning, the daughter of Robert Browning, on 7 May 1650.
+Beaumont and his wife resided for the next ten years at Tatingston Place, in Suffolk, where he did religious research, wrote commentaries on the Bible, and wrote poetry.

-At the Restoration of 1660 Beaumont was made Doctor of Divinity and one of the king's chaplains.
-Early in 1661 he went down to Ely to reside, at the bishop's request, but Mistress Beaumont caught the fen fever, and died on 31 May 1662.
+At the Restoration of 1660, Beaumont was made Doctor of Divinity and one of the king's chaplains.
+Early in 1661, he went to Ely to reside, at the bishop's request, but his wife caught the fen fever, and died on 31 May 1662.
 She was buried in Ely Cathedral.
-During his wife's fatal illness Beaumont was appointed master of Jesus College, Cambridge, in succession to John Pearson; and he moved to Cambridge with his six young children, only one of whom lived to manhood.
-He restored Jesus Chapel at his own expense; then on 24 April 1663 he was admitted master of Peterhouse.
+During his wife's fatal illness, Beaumont was appointed master of Jesus College, Cambridge, in succession to John Pearson; and he moved to Cambridge with his six young children, only one of whom lived to manhood.
+He restored Jesus Chapel at his own expense; on 24 April 1663, he was admitted master of Peterhouse.

-His long controversy with Henry More, the Cambridge Platonist, dates from 1665.
-In 1674 he was appointed Regius Professor of Divinity, and delivered a course of lectures on Romans and Colossians, which he forbade his executors to publish.
+Beaumont's long controversy with Henry More, the Cambridge Platonist, dates from 1665.
+In 1674, he was appointed Regius Professor of Divinity and delivered a course of lectures on Romans and Colossians, which he forbade his executors to publish.
 A collective evaluation of the soteriological lectures that he gave and the theological lectures that he moderated reveal his promotion of English-Arminianism at Cambridge, which was already established by his predecessor Peter Gunning.

-In 1689 he was appointed to meet the leaders of nonconformity as one of the commissioners of comprehension.
+In 1689, Beaumont was appointed to meet the leaders of nonconformity as one of the commissioners of comprehension.
 He preached before the university on 5 November 1699, died on 23 November, and was buried in the college chapel of Peterhouse.